-When this ommand is given, from that time on, the tool will be controlled by the work coordinate system.
+When this command is once given, from that time on, the tool will be controlled on the work coordinate system specified by it.

-Returning to basic coordinate system (G52) G52:
+Returning to basic coordinate system (G52) G52;

 With this command, the currently effective work coordinate system is cancelled, and the basic coordinate system becomes effective again.
+(Fig. 2.9.25.1)